renatrazumov/renatrazumov/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on flowstake.com, customcomputer.io, mastermindroom.org, devstudio.pro, roommining
+- 🔭 I’m currently working on renat.ai, flowstake.com, customcomputer.io, mastermindroom.org, devstudio.pro, roommining
 - 🌱 I’m currently learning javascript, python, solidity, react & react native
 - 🫵🏻 I’m looking to collaborate on @flowstake platform
 - 💬 Ask me about Proof of Activity as a Stake Protocol
-- 🌱 Feel free to donate to the project
+- 🌱 Feel free to fund, donate or contribute to the projects!